fastrgv/AdaVenture/README.md

 * Laptop friendly controls;  supports Mac Retina displays in high DPI mode.
 * For developers, serves as a great example of modern OpenGL programming in Ada or C++ using GLSL 330, shaders, uniforms and Freetype fonts.
 * The Ada bindings to OpenGL & SDL2 in this app are usable as a standalone library for most any modern Ada graphics project.
-* Currenly, the game has one fairly easy campaign in Sparta, and a more difficult one in Crete.
+* Currenly, the game has four levels.
+One fairly easy campaign in Sparta, with a more difficult variant due to thick dark fog.
+Similarly, there is a tricky campaign in Crete, and an even more difficult dark variant.
 There is no reset capability...you must replay from the beginning if you die.
 You select the desired campaign at the beginning of the game.
 * To change the appearance of the avatar, simply download your favorite MineCraft Skin, rename it to "skin.png" and put it into the ./data/ directory.
 You should probably backup the current skin before you do this, in case of trouble.
 See http://www.minecraftskins.net/.
 See also ./data/avatars/ for a small selection.